Cornwall National Landscape

-Cornwall National Landscape is an Area of Outstanding Natural Beauty (AONB) in Cornwall, England, United Kingdom.
-It was formerly known as, and is still legally designated as, Cornwall Area of Outstanding Natural Beauty, with the National Landscape branding adopted in November 2023.
+Cornwall National Landscape (Tirwedh Genedhlek Kernow) is an Area of Outstanding Natural Beauty (AONB) in Cornwall, England, United Kingdom.
+It was formerly known as, and is still legally designated as, Cornwall Area of Outstanding Natural Beauty (Ranndir a Dekter Naturek a Vri Kernow), with the National Landscape branding adopted in November 2023.

 The National Landscape covers 958 sqkm, or about 27% of the total area of the county.
 It comprises 12 separate sections, of which 11 cover stretches of coastline and one Bodmin Moor, which together are treated as a single National Landscape.

 It was designated in 1959 for special landscape protection, and under the Countryside and Rights of Way Act 2000, Cornwall Council is required to produce a 5-year management plan, and authorities must have regard to the purpose of conserving and enhancing natural beauty when discharging any function affecting land within the National Landscape.

 Designation

 The sections were designated under the National Parks and Access to the Countryside Act 1949 in 1959, except for the Camel estuary which was added in 1981.
 The list of designated sections is: